A history of East-the-Water (part 1)

 In the Domesday survey of 1086, Bideford, as a whole, had a population of only 30 villagers, 8 smallholders and 14 slaves.
 Salt was produced in nearby Northam (the local East-the-Water name “Salterns” preserving a link with that trade) and Bideford had the most valuable fishery in Devon.
 Many fish were trapped using fish weirs.
 The remains of such devices having survived, especially in the Taw, and visible as the tide ebbs.

 Around 1089 Iestin, Lord of Glamorgan, solicited the aid of English knight Sir Robert Fitz Haymon in his attempts to regain certain territories in South Wales.
 Sir Robert took with him 12 other English knights, amongst whom was Sir Richard de Granville.
 With the help of Sir Roberts force and an alliance of local supporters, Iestin quickly achieved his objective.
 Following the victory, it is said that Iestin behaved arrogantly and failed to honour promises, prompting Sir Robert to seize Iestin’s properties, including Cardiff castle.
 Sir Robert then re-partitioned Glamorgan, allocating parts of it amongst his men, including Sir Richard.
+By at least 1160, it is said, the Grenville family had a hereditary right to the Manor of Bideford, held as of the manor of Gloucester.

 The crown may have granted the manor of Bideford to Sir Richard de Granville in reward for his service in Wales, for it made strategic sense.
 The Granville family also held the Manor of Stowe, just over the border in Cornwall, and were thus well placed to defend their stake in the Norman’s newly acquired Welsh territories.
 However, later in life Granville, returning from a pilgrimage to Jerusalem, stopped at Cyprus, where the Lord rebuked him in a dream for taking the Welsh territories.
 Upon his return, a repentant Sir Richard resolved to restore the land to any rightful claimants and to give the unclaimed land to God and his saints forever.
 He then set about a program of church building that included the construction of the Abbey at Neath (founded in 1129).
 Sir Richard died in the abbey, leaving his brother to finalise the transfer of the lordship to the Church.
 In later life he had done much to reconcile his family to the natives of South Wales, thereby removing potential barriers to trade, for that region was a natural market for Bideford pottery, whilst Bideford could benefited from Welsh coal and lime.